kamilczerw/devto-posts/posts/chord-rust/building-chord-part-1.md

   = help: consider removing `C`, referring to it in a field, or using a marker such as `PhantomData`
 ```

-Another error 😱.

-Why is it failing?
+😡 Why is it failing?
 We clearly use `C` in our code.

 If you look closer at the error, you will see that the `C` type is not used in the `struct`.
-To solve it, we can use `std::marker::PhantomData`.
+To fix it, we need to add `std::marker::PhantomData`, it tells the compiler that your type acts as it stores a value of type `C`, even though it doesn’t really.
 The `struct` should look like this:

 ```rust
 pub struct NodeService<C: Client> {